demisto/content-docs/docs/integrations/parameter-types.md

 Integration Parameter Types are used to configure instances of the integration.
 When adding a parameter to an integration in Cortex XSOAR, there are numerous types to choose from.
 Each type will affect the parameter behavior and interaction with the user.
-Please see [here](https://xsoar.pan.dev/docs/integrations/yaml-file#configuration) for more information how to set the parameter type.
+See [here](https://xsoar.pan.dev/docs/integrations/yaml-file#configuration) for more information how to set the parameter type.

 ## Boolean

-This type of parameter creates a check box in the integration configuration.
-When the check box is ticked, the value in the integration code would be `True`, and `False` otherwise.
+This type of parameter creates a checkbox in the integration configuration.
+When the checkbox is ticked, the value in the integration code is `True`, and `False` otherwise.
 The type number is: 0.

 ![image](/doc_imgs/integrations/54881985-48654700-4e5e-11e9-8e1c-7a95d1b84328.png)